 Tips for Writing Memoir

-My Students’ Five Favorite Tips for Writing Memoir
+My Clients’ and Students’ Five Favorite Tips for Writing Memoir

 These ideas go beyond the basics (like using vivid language and being honest) to help you improve your memory and your writing.

 This truism is particularly apt for memoir because the more you develop your ideas, the more you can remember.
-If you push yourself to include more precise details, play with pov, develop characterization, etc. you’ll give yourself more opportunities to inhabit a memory and may recall more than you thought you could.
+If you push yourself to include more precise details, play with point of view, develop characterization, etc. you’ll give yourself more opportunities to inhabit a memory and may recall more than you thought you could.

 2) Shift your point of view to look at memories from new angles.